-In its assessment, S&P Trucost's data shows that the portfolio as at 31 December 2023 is not aligned with a 2-degree transition pathway.
-According to the chart below, which shows the portfolio's 2012-2030 trajectory and compares it to its own 2-degree aligned trajectory, the portfolio's emissions are predicted to be around 9% higher than a 2-degree aligned portfolio by 2030.
+In its assessment, S&P Trucost's data shows that the portfolio as at 31 December 2024 is on a trajectory below a 2°C transition pathway.
+According to the chart below, which compares the portfolio's 2012-2030 trajectory to a 2°C aligned pathway, the portfolio's emissions are projected to be around 26% lower than a 2°C aligned portfolio by 2030.